Statement and policies

-The NSPCC is running a campaign called the pants campaign.
-Below is the link to website which has lots of good ideas to use to talk to your child about keeping themselves safe.
+The NSPCC is running a campaign called the Pants Campaign.
+Below is the link to the website which has lots of good ideas to use to talk to your child about keeping themselves safe.

-The world is a much smaller place thanks to the use of the internet and social media such as Facebook and Twitter.
-Children even in Primary schools are accessing these apps, despite the legal age for having an account being 13!
+The world is a much smaller place thanks to the use of the internet and social media such as Facebook and Instagram.
+Children, even in primary schools, are accessing these apps, despite the legal age for having an account being 13.